 There is a very preliminary nether base, with encased walkways taking you off to different nether biomes, as well as a couple of nether fortresses and a nether portal that will take you to an overworld woodland mansion, if you can find it 🙂

-I’ll probably make additional updates as we go on, but for now, this is the version we’re playing.
-You can download it direct from here:
+I’ll probably make additional updates as we go on, but this is the version we’re playing for now.
+You can download it directly from here:

 Download Dave’s Awesome Castle – tgz 455 MB